- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 13. Dominica

-Dominica is a great country to migrate to, with an attractive CBI program recognized for its affordability and efficiency.
+Dominica is a great country to migrate to because of its attractive CBI program recognized for its affordability and efficiency.
 The Dominica Citizenship by Investment scheme requires a $200,000 contribution to the Economic Diversification Fund or the purchase of real estate worth at least $200,000.

 Processing takes six to nine months, and there are no residency requirements to maintain citizenship.
 Citizens enjoy visa-free travel to over 145 countries, including the Schengen Area and the UK.